 The J-45 is one of Gibson’s most affordable guitars, with a price starting at under $300.
 Its quality is unparalleled, with a solid body and excellent playability.
 The Gibson J-45’s high-end hardware includes rosewood and ebony bindings, a beautiful finish, and an adjustable bridge saddle.
 The neck is crafted of mahogany and has a rosewood body, which gives it a classic, vintage look.

 Gibson J-45 Tonewood Edition

-The J 45 Standard is one of the most popular guitars of all time.
+The J 45 Standard is one of the most popular guitars ever.
 First produced in 1942, it is known for its full, balanced sound, excellent projection, and rich bass.
 The standard tonewood edition includes a gorgeous, figured English walnut back.
-Here’s a closer look at the Standard tonewood edition.
+Here’s a closer look at the Standard Tonewood edition.
 Let’s start with its wood.
-The top is made of Adirondack spruce, a harder wood than Sitka spruce.
+The top is made of Adirondack spruce, a more solid wood than Sitka spruce.

-It features an advanced response neck profile, which is faster and more comfortable than the slim taper neck profile found on the J 45 Standard.
-The guitar’s body is slightly slimmer than its standard counterpart, which makes it easier to hold and play.
-It also features a round-shouldered dreadnought design, which is easier to hold.
-For those who would like to play it with one hand, the J 45 is available in a left-handed model.
+The guitar has an advanced response neck profile that is faster and more comfortable than the slim taper neck profile found on the J 45 Standard.
+Its body is slightly slimmer than the standard version, making it easier to hold and play.
+Additionally, the guitar features a round-shouldered dreadnought design, which makes it easier to hold.
+If you’re a left-handed player, you’ll be happy to know that the J 45 is also available in a left-handed model.